tabreturn/tabreturn.github.io/_posts/2017-01-26-converting_css_colour_to_greyscale.md

 }
 {% endhighlight %}

-The red background colour is now converted to a shade of grey.
-If you're using JSFiddle, don't forget to click "Run" again.
+The red background colour is now converted to a shade of grey (if you're using JSFiddle, don't forget to click "Run" again).

 You may have noticed the script's provision for the `rgba()` and `rgb()` CSS colour notation.
 RGBA takes a fourth value between 0 and 1 to indicate a level of opacity (alpha).
 This is maintained if necessary, so that a semi-opaque colour, i.e.<span style="color:rgba(253,55,55,0.75)"> `rgba(253,55,55,0.75)`</span>, is converted to a <span style="color:rgba(121,121,121,0.75)">semi-opaque grey</span>.

-This is a simple example, but you (JS)fiddle with it some more -- or better yet, checkout the [GitHub repo](https://github.com/tabreturn/pensioner) for something more fully-featured.
+This is a simple example, but you can fiddle with it some more -- or better yet, checkout the [GitHub repo](https://github.com/tabreturn/pensioner) for something more fully-featured.

 # Further Reading